-ANSWER: Upon information and belief, Defendant Mohammed admits the allegations contained in this paragraph.
+ANSWER: Upon information and belief, Defendant Mohammed admits that Philip Cline was Superintendent of the Chicago Police Department.
+He lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.